-Emily and Travis have been acquientences for a few years now thanks to some of my other amazing clients.
+Emily and Travis have been acquaintances for a few years now thanks to some of my other amazing clients.
 Strangely enough, they are connected to two separate couples, both of whom I found independently of each other, but they are the link between them!

 Still following?
 Good because now we’re onto the really good stuff!
 Emily and Travis were actually celebrating their two year anniversary with this ceremony (they eloped at a courthouse originally) and wanted a wedding that really represented them as a couple so low and behold: a Medieval Times wedding.